Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Glow Enabled"				"0"

 			// These are the RGB values of the Mutant Tank's glow outline color.
+			// Note: Only available in Left 4 Dead 2.
 			// Note: Any value less than 0 will output a random color.
 			// --
 			// 1st number = Red